coq/coq/doc/sphinx/language/gallina-extensions.rst

 Controlling strict implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. opt:: Strict Implicit.

 When the mode for automatic declaration of implicit arguments is on,
 the default is to automatically set implicit only the strict implicit
 arguments plus, for historical reasons, a small subset of the non-strict
 implicit arguments.
 To relax this constraint and to set
-implicit all non strict implicit arguments by default, use the command:
+implicit all non strict implicit arguments by default, you can turn this
+option off.

-.. cmd:: Unset Strict Implicit.
+.. opt:: Strongly Strict Implicit.

-Conversely, use the command ``Set Strict Implicit`` to restore the
-original mode that declares implicit only the strict implicit
-arguments plus a small subset of the non strict implicit arguments.

-In the other way round, to capture exactly the strict implicit
+Use this option (off by default) to capture exactly the strict implicit
-arguments and no more than the strict implicit arguments, use the
+arguments and no more than the strict implicit arguments.
-command

-.. cmd:: Set Strongly Strict Implicit.

-Conversely, use the command ``Unset Strongly Strict Implicit`` to let the
-option “Strict Implicit” decide what to do.

-Remark: In versions of |Coq| prior to version 8.0, the default was to
-declare the strict implicit arguments as implicit.

 .. _controlling-contextual-implicit-args:

 Controlling contextual implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. opt:: Contextual Implicit.

 By default, |Coq| does not automatically set implicit the contextual implicit arguments.
-To tell |Coq| to infer also contextual implicit argument, use command
+You can turn this option on to tell |Coq| to also infer contextual implicit argument.

-.. cmd:: Set Contextual Implicit.

-Conversely, use command ``Unset Contextual Implicit`` to unset the contextual implicit mode.

 .. _controlling-rev-pattern-implicit-args:

 Controlling reversible-pattern implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. opt:: Reversible Pattern Implicit.

 By default, |Coq| does not automatically set implicit the reversible-pattern
 implicit arguments.
-To tell |Coq| to infer also reversible-
+You can turn this option on to tell |Coq| to also infer
-pattern implicit argument, use command

-.. cmd:: Set Reversible Pattern Implicit.

-Conversely, use command ``Unset Reversible Pattern Implicit`` to unset the
-reversible-pattern implicit mode.
+reversible-pattern implicit argument.

 .. _controlling-insertion-implicit-args:

 Controlling the insertion of implicit arguments not followed by explicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. opt:: Maximal Implicit Insertion.

-Implicit arguments can be declared to be automatically inserted when a function is partially applied and the next argument of the function is an implicit one.
-In case the implicit arguments are automatically declared (with the command ``Set Implicit Arguments``), the command
+Assuming the implicit argument mode is on, this option (off by default) declares implicit arguments to be automatically inserted when a function is partially applied and the next argument of the function is an implicit one.

-.. cmd:: Set Maximal Implicit Insertion.

-is used to tell to declare the implicit arguments with a maximal insertion status.
-By default, automatically declared implicit arguments are not declared to be insertable maximally.
-To restore the default mode for maximal insertion, use the command

-.. cmd:: Unset Maximal Implicit Insertion.

 Explicit applications
 ~~~~~~~~~~~~~~~~~~~~~